cmastel/lighthouse-web-notes/general/general.md

 \
 **D**elete --> photoApp.com/photos/:id/delete

-> Above paths for photoApp can correspond to HTTP Express Routes
+Above paths for photoApp can correspond to HTTP Express Routes

+## REST

+> Represational State Transfer

+REST is a set of conventions and practices in web development that deals with accessing and manipulating resources over HTTP.

+A resource can be an abstraction of an object or data.
+In practice, resources are referenced using a URL.

+`/users/1` --> a collection (group of resources) is typically defined, where a single unit (id) is then part of.

 ## URL